On central-max-point tolerance graphs and some subclasses of interval catch digraphs: Oriented interval catch digraph

-\begin{proof} Let $D=(V,E)$ be a tournament which is also an ICD.
-Let the vertices of $V$ be ordered according to the increasing value of the associated points with their corresponding intervals.
-Let $\{v_{1},\hdots,v_{n}\}$ be such an ordering.
-It is easy to check $\{v_{1},\hdots,v_{n}\}$ satisfies (\ref{icd1}).
-Now it follows from the proof of Theorem \ref{e2} that $A(D)$ satisfies consecutive $1$'s property along its rows with respect to this ordering.
-For each $1\leq i \leq n$, ${(v_{i})}_{1},{(v_{i})}_{2}$ be the columns where first and last one in the row corresponding to the vertex $v_{i}$ occurred.
-As $A(D)$ is augmented we consider $v_{i}v_{i}=1$ for all $1\leq i \leq n$.
+\begin{proof} Let $G=(V,E)$ be an oriented ICD which is a tournament.
+We order the vertices of $V$ according to the increasing value of the associated points in their corresponding intervals.
+Let $\{v_{1},\hdots,v_{n}\}$ be the required ordering which is in fact, an ICD ordering, i.e., $\{v_{1},\hdots,v_{n}\}$ satisfies (\ref{icd1}).
+Hence $A=A^{*}(G)$ satisfies consecutive $1$'s property for rows with respect to this ordering.
+For each $1\leq i \leq n$, let ${(v_{i})}_{1}$ and ${(v_{i})}_{2}$ be the column numbers where first and last $1$ occur in the $i$-th row.
+We denote the $(i,j)$-th entry of the matrix $A$ by $a_{i,j}$.